Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

 \subsection{Effects of Inhomegeneities on the measuration of Hubble Constant $H_{0}$}

-} In this last subsection, in order to elucidate the idea that the small inhomogeneities of the obtained perturbed sperically symmetric model are able to account for the discrepancies in the detected value of the \emph{Hubble constant} $H_0$ \cite{Hubble} by different observational task \cite{HDisc}, we now develop some simple qualitative considerations, in principle to be restated in an exact calculation of the photon propagation.\\ From the spherically symmetric line element \ref{eq:equation4.9}, it is easy to realize that, if we split the scale factor as shown in \ref{eq:equation5.1} where the perturbation term has the form defined in \ref{eq:equation5.8}, the line element reduces to : \\ {
+In this last subsection, in order to elucidate the idea that the small inhomogeneities of the obtained perturbed sperically symmetric model are able to account for the discrepancies in the detected value of the \emph{Hubble constant} $H_0$ \cite{Hubble:1929ig} by different observational tasks \cite{Chen:2017rfc} \cite{Wong:2019kwg}, we now develop some simple qualitative considerations, in principle to be restated in an exact calculation of the photon propagation.